brown-ccv/how-to-pr/README.md

-# Coding + Collaboration using Git, GitHub and Pull Requests
+# Coding and Collaboration using Git, GitHub and Pull Requests
 Demonstration repository for the CCV Bootcamp Workshop 2023: Coding + Collaboration using Git, GitHub and Pull Requests

 ## 🎯 Aim for the Workshop